Director of Graduate Studies

 Location, Location, Location!

 Located in Arlington, Virginia, blocks from a D.C.
-Metro (subway) stop, and minutes from Washington, D.C., Mason Law offers lawyers ample occasions to enjoy the nation’s capital and its cultural and social events, including professional conferences and abundant networking opportunities.
+Metro (subway) stop, and minutes from Washington, D.C., Mason’s Scalia Law offers lawyers ample occasions to enjoy the nation’s capital, with its numerous cultural and social events, including many professional conferences and abundant networking opportunities.

-With a world-class reputation in Law & Economics, Mason Law houses the highest concentration of renowned faculty in the field of economics and antitrust law.
+With a world-class reputation in Law & Economics, Scalia Law houses the highest concentration of renowned faculty in the field of economics and antitrust law.

-Mason Law sits just a few miles away from the U.S. Patent and Trademark Office, the U.S. Circuit Court of Appeals, and the U.S. Supreme Court.
+The law school sits just a few miles away from the U.S. Patent and Trademark Office, the Federal Trade Commission, the U.S. Circuit Court of Appeals, the U.S. Supreme Court, and many of the world’s leading law firms.

-With the lowest tuition of any of the top tier D.C.-area law schools, even international and out-of-state students pay less at Mason Law.
+With the lowest tuition of any of the top tier D.C.-area law schools, even international and out-of-state students pay less at Scalia Law.

 Research & Networking Opportunities